-To reduce the risk of fire or explosion: Never pour or spray gasoline, or any substance other than engine fogging oil through the holes in the carburetor silencer cover.
+To reduce the risk of fire or explosion: Never pour or spray gasoline, or any substance other than a rust inhibitor through the hole in the carburetor silencer cover.

-- Be sure to replace the caps securely after fogging the engine.
-Otherwise water could enter the engine and cause damage. - Do not attempt to run the engine at full throttle or for more than 15 seconds while the watercraft is out of the water, otherwise the engine may overheat and/or seize. - Open the silencer caps 1 on the silencer by turning them counterclockwise. - Start the engine with the watercraft in a well-ventilated area. - With the engine running at a fast idle, quickly spray as much fogging oil as possible through the holes in the silencer cover.
+- Make sure to replace the cap securely after fogging the engine, otherwise water could enter the engine and cause damage. - Do not attempt to run the engine at full throttle or for more than 15 seconds while the watercraft is out of the water, otherwise the engine may overheat and/or seize. - 1.
+Open the silencer cap 1 on the silencer. - Start the engine with the watercraft in a well-ventilated area. - With the engine running at a fast idle, quickly spray as much rust inhibitor as possible through the hole in the silencer cover.
 Keep spraying until the engine stalls (or a maximum of 15 seconds). - 4.
-Install the cap securely. - Remove the spark plugs and pour approximately one tablespoon of engine oil into each cylinder.
-Grease the spark plug threads and install the spark plugs. - 6.
-Crank the engine for 3 seconds. - 7.
-Lubricate all cables such as the throttle, choke, and steering cables. - 8.
-Lubricate the areas of the watercraft specified under Lubrication points on page 4-15.
+Install the cap securely. - 5.
+Lubricate all cables such as the throttle, choke, and steering cables.